czmalio291/Mkaxss/README.md

 This script only kicks you out the game, so that is

-# THIS ONLY MADE FOR PEOPLE WHO ARE NEW TO EXPLOITING
+# THIS ONLY MADE FOR PEOPLE WHO ARE INEXPERIENCED ROBLOX SCRIPTING OR EXPLOITING